We're not big fans of New Year’s resolutions. The season’s air is thick with them, they are well intended, but far more likely to fail than succeed.

-But if you need a starting point to make those change, the New Year is a perfect time.
+But if you need a starting point to make those changes, the New Year is a perfect time.

 What do you want to change?

-It doesn’t matter whether you want to lose weight, learn a new language, exercise more, or travel more: Everyone, myself included, has an internal “I really want to…” list.
+It doesn’t matter whether you want to lose weight, learn a new language, exercise more, or travel more: Everyone has an internal “I really want to…” list.

 The emphasis here is on really.